-Healthy living in Singapore is not just a cool trend – it’s a way for Singaporeans to save money and feed good about themselves.
+Healthy living in Singapore is not just a cool trend – it’s a way for Singaporeans to save money and feel good about themselves.

 Healthy living is all the rage in Singapore.
 Quinoa and Tracy Anderson-esque workouts are no longer a prerogative of Gwyneth Paltrow’s.
 From salad bars and poke restaurants to cold pressed juices and yoga studios, we are surrounded by more and more healthy lifestyle advocates trying to get the rest of us on board.